pragneshp7/AES/README.md

 The AES/verilog_files folder contains the Verilog files of the hardware accelerator.

-The AES/hls folder contains the HLS files required to generate the hardware accelerator
+The AES/hls folder contains the HLS files required to generate the hardware accelerator.

+Please contact me at prp1998@utexas.edu if you have any questions.